interstellard/chatgpt-advanced/README.md

 # ⚠️ 14/04/23: Current live version in the Chrome Web Store does not work due to a recent update to ChatGPT.
 # A fixed version has been sent for publication, but it must undergo review by Google before it is published.
 This process usually takes 1-3 days.
 Sorry for the inconvenience and thanks for your patience.
-## In the meantime you can install the patched version manually, see the instructions on how to do that [here](https://github.com/qunash/chatgpt-advanced#chrome-microsoft-edge-etc).
+## In the meantime you can use the Firefox version which works normally, or install the patched version manually, see the instructions on how to do that [here](https://github.com/qunash/chatgpt-advanced#chrome-microsoft-edge-etc).

 <div align="center">
 <h1>WebChatGPT</h1>